catinprogress/SOFT3202/A1/SRS.md

   SRS: FR-15 If a user specifies a valid time-based filter with their export request, the system shall generate a JSON file containing the filtered contribution data and make it available for download.
   verification: System Test (T38, T39, T40)
 - URS: URS-12 System shall provide error handling mechanisms for API rate limit.
-  SRS: FR-16 If a user requests contributor data when the GitHub API rate limit has exceeded, the system shall display "GitHub API rate limit exceeded.
+  SRS: FR-16 If a user requests contributor data when the GitHub API rate limit has been exceeded, the system shall display "GitHub API rate limit exceeded.
 Please try again later" and resume processing requests when the rate limit resets.
   verification: System Test (T34)
 - URS: URS-12 System shall provide error handling mechanisms for access restrictions (negative)
-  SRS: FR-17 If a user specifies an unauthorized organization name on the command line, the system shall prevent access and display "Access denied: unauthorised organisation".
+  SRS: FR-17 If a user specifies an invalid authentication token for an unauthorized organization name on the command line, the system shall prevent access and display "Access denied: unauthorised organisation".
   verification: System Test (T23)
 - URS: URS-12 System shall provide error handling mechanisms for invalid repository names (negative)
   SRS: FR-18 If a user specifies a non-existing organisation or repository name on the command line, the system shall display "Invalid URL provided".
   verification: System Test (T25, T24)
 - URS: URS-12 Empty repository/organisation (negative)
-  SRS: FR-19 If a user specifies an empty repository or organisation name (i.e. no content/initial commit exists) on the command line, the system shall display "No contributions found"
+  SRS: FR-19  If a user specifies an existing organization or repository name for which no contributor data/initial commit is found, the system shall display "No contributions found".
   verification: System Test (T2, T6, T18, T21, T22, T36)
 - URS: URS-04 Contributor with no contributions requests specific ranking (negative)
-  SRS: FR-20 If a contributor requests access to their personal ranking for a repository that they have made no contributions to, the system shall display "No user contributions found"
+  SRS: FR-20 If no personal contributions are found to match to the specified  contributor name in a non-empty repository, the system shall display "No user contributions found".
-  verification: System Test (T26, T36)
-- URS: URS-06 Contributor with no contributions in valid repository/organisation
-  SRS: FR-21 the system shall only include contributors with at least one commit when processing and displaying contributor rankings within a given organisation or repository.
-  verification: System Test (T28, T29)
+  verification: System Test (T26, T29)
 - URS: URS-05 Contributor with no contributions view specific ranking for specific time period (negative)
-  SRS: FR-22 If a contributor requests to view their personal ranking in a time period for which they have made no contributions, the system shall display "No user contributions found for the specified time period".
+  SRS: FR-21 If no personal contributions are found to match to the specified contributor name and time period in a non-empty repository, the system shall display "No user contributions found for the specified time period".
-  verification: System Test (T27)
+  verification: System Test (T27, T28)
 - URS: URS-12 The system shall provide error handling mechanisms for API failures Non-functional requirement: Usability
   verification: System Test (T41, T42)